Vomit Gore Trilogy

-The Vomit Gore Trilogy is a feature film trilogy of three Canadian surreal and torture porn psychological horror films written and directed by Lucifer Valentine and produced by No Body.
-Valentine coined "vomit gore" as a new subgenre to describe the trilogy, which follows a nonlinear narrative that centers around teenage runaway Angela Aberdeen, a stripper that suffers from bulimia.
+The Vomit Gore Trilogy is a feature film trilogy of Canadian surrealist extreme horror films written and directed by Lucifer Valentine, pseudonym of Canadian filmmaker Shawn Fedorchuk.
+The first two installments were produced by Randy Price (as No One Body).
+Valentine coined "vomit gore" as a new subgenre to describe the trilogy, which follows a nonlinear narrative that centers around teenage runaway Angela Aberdeen, a stripper who suffers from bulimia.
 The trilogy focuses primarily on situations involving vomiting, cannibalism, graphic sexual violence, gore, torture, and murder.

-All three of the films received limited theatrical releases, and were released on DVD by distributor Unearthed Films.
-The trilogy was mostly panned by critics, who criticized its obscenity and depictions of violence against women.
+All three of the films received limited theatrical releases and were released on DVD by distributor Unearthed Films.
+The trilogy was mostly panned by critics, who criticized its deliberately offensive and obscene content and depictions of violence against women.

 Films

 Slaughtered Vomit Dolls (2006)

 In order to make ends meet, Angela Aberdeen begins working as a prostitute.
 As her bulimia worsens, she begins to experience a series of hallucinations where she experiences visions of the deaths of her fellow strippers as well as various others.
 The film had a simultaneous DVD and limited theatrical release on February 14, 2006.